 While brand marketers must necessarily navigate some brand equity issues (in terms of customer trust and reputation) and very real regulatory challenges, with understanding, creativity, respect, collaboration, and a unified approach, they can still deliver a seamless highly personalized experience and remain in complete compliance with even the most stringent privacy regulations.

-The seamless journey meets the path to compliance
+The seamless journey on the path to privacy compliance

 Certainly, the place start is knowing the law—what’s permissible and what’s not.
 Marketers do not have to do this singlehandedly, nor should they try.
 Any personalization strategy should be implemented only after consultation with corporate legal counsel, risk management, corporate communications, public relations, and others with responsibility for or an interest in corporate compliance and brand image.